 There is a lot of debate within the paranormal community about the existence of demons and demonic hauntings.
 It goes even further when you mention the word ‘exorcism’ and if they are right to perform and who should be performing them.
-Regardless of your opinions of beliefs in the matter, there is one story which will come to every investigator’s mind.
+Regardless of your opinions of beliefs in the matter, there is one story that will come to every investigator’s mind.
 Anneliese Michel.
 This is the heartbreaking story recently portrayed in a popular movie – The exorcism of Emily Rose.

 Anneliese Michel was born in Germany in September 1952.
-She died at the age of 23 on July 1st 1976 of dehydration and malnutrition.
+She died at the age of 23 on July 1st, 1976 of dehydration and malnutrition.
 What is more horrifying is that she died under her kitchen table after being left there for 2 days after an exorcism.
 She had been through 67 in total at her own will.
-How did a happy in love devout religious girl go from being a cheerful studious girl, to skin and bones, badly bruised and forced to eat insects and lick up her own urine from the floor?
-The people involved in the case being her father, mother and 2 exorcists were charged with negligent homicide after a lengthy trial.
+How did a happy in love devout religious girl go from being a cheerful studious girl to skin and bones, badly bruised and forced to eat insects and lick up her own urine from the floor?
+The people involved in the case being her father, mother, and 2 exorcists were charged with negligent homicide after a lengthy trial.
 Their defence?
 She was possessed by demons.

 At the age of 17 (1968), Anneliese was diagnosed with epilepsy after suffering from unexplained seizures and convulsions.
 It is also claimed that after her seizures she felt like she was being held down by an unseen force.
 She was put on medication and finished school and went on to study to become a teacher.
-Her health deteriorated and she complained that she started having demonic visions whilst she was praying.
+Her health deteriorated and she complained that she started having demonic visions while she was praying.
 She would see devil’s faces on the wall.
-She also said she heard devilish sounding voices telling her that she was damned.
+She also said she heard devilish-sounding voices telling her that she was damned.
 She twice consulted with priests and was refused.
 By 1973 she was severely depressed and contemplating suicide.
 She was receiving \medical help from a medical institution but by 1975, after seeing no results, her family decided to seize medical intervention.
 She was seen to It is worth considering that since this case, her symptoms have been compared to schizophrenia.
 It is unknown if she received treatment for schizophrenia as with the correct medication, this should have helped her symptoms.

 Anneliese died on the 1st of July 1976 after 67 exorcisms.
-She was buried at the local cemetery in the outer section reserved for suicides and illegitimate children due again to her parents strong religious ties, as they obviously felt some shame towards her.
-It is said that some pilgrims visit her grave site as they believe she can free lost souls.
+She was buried at the local cemetery in the outer section reserved for suicides and illegitimate children due again to her parent's strong religious ties, as they obviously felt some shame towards her.
+It is said that some pilgrims visit her gravesite as they believe she can free lost souls.
 Her parents and the 2 priests involved were charged with negligent homicide and were given a 6 month suspended jail sentence with 3 years probation.
 In 1984 ashamed of this past, German bishops petitioned Rome to review the rite of exorcism.
 These were not adopted at the time however in 1999, the Vatican published a revised rite of exorcism.
 This is the first time it was updated since the 17th century and it called for any priest performing an exorcism to be qualified to do so which included medical training.
 It is even said there are no more exorcisms performed in Germany (but with demons being all the rage again these days who knows for sure).

 In 2005 an exorcism was carried out on a Nun in Tanacu Romania.
-A priest and several other nuns performed the exorcism by tying the 23 year old to a cross, putting a towel in her mouth and denying her food and water.
+A priest and several other nuns performed the exorcism by tying the 23-year-old to a cross, putting a towel in her mouth, and denying her food and water.
 She died 3 days later.
 I am not going to preach to you about religion as it is something very personal to each and every person.
 The religion you follow if any also determines if you believe in demons, so I am going to leave that alone on this occasion as well.
 What you can see here though regardless of any sort of belief, is that torture and starving people because you think there is a demon inside of them is a form of abuse and is just not acceptable.
 No human being should be subjected to this regardless of what religion teaches us.
-I realise I may cop some criticism but this is my personal opinion on the matter.
+I realize I may cop some criticism but this is my personal opinion on the matter.
 I leave with you this.
 If you are contacted for any case in which a ‘demon’ is suspected.
 Please do not handle this on your own.
 Refer them to the appropriate medical facilities to seek help and treatment.
 A lot of the symptoms in ‘demonic cases’ mirror those of schizophrenia.
 It is important that they seek help from a qualified medical professional that can diagnose and treat these symptoms such as a psychiatrist.
 The first stop would be visiting a GP or hospital for a mental health check where they can then give a referral to see the appropriate medical professional.
-If they still insist to go through an exorcism at their own will, do not do it yourself.
+If they pass all medical tests and still insist to go through an exorcism of their own will, do not do it yourself.
 It should only be performed by a qualified priest because they at least are supposed to be medically trained in this circumstance ( I don’t agree this is the right way to treat a ‘supposed demonic possession’ but if this is what they are insisting, it should at least be done right).
 Just because you have done an online demonology course does not mean you are qualified to perform an exorcism or that you are an expert on demons.
 At least a priest has been trained in the ways of the church and has devoted their life as such to these teachings and again they are supposed to receive medical training as part of this.
 I again don’t agree this is the right course of action but there will be some people who will refuse medical help and try to go down this route due to their religious beliefs.
 As you can see above, it is a serious thing and people can die.
 You most certainly do not want this on your conscious and to any paranormal investigator out there, you are out of your league and need to walk away.
 As with any sort of private case, you have a moral responsibility here to a human being in need and this should be your first priority.
 Get them the medical help they need and if they refuse treatment, well there is also so much that you can do for a person before you have to walk away but that is for another time as well.

-Don't forget to LIKE the Facebook page for updates on new content www.facebook.com/livinglifeinfullspectrum
+Don't forget to follow the Facebook page for regular updates